meshplay/meshplay/docs/pages/tasks/service-mesh-interface.md

 <!-- ---
 layout: default
-title: Meshery and Service Mesh Interface (SMI)
+title: Meshplay and Service Mesh Interface (SMI)
 permalink: tasks/service-mesh-interface
 type: tasks
 language: en
 published: false
 ---
-{% include alert.html type="info" title="Validating SMI Conformance with Meshery" content="<p>Meshery is SMI's
+{% include alert.html type="info" title="Validating SMI Conformance with Meshplay" content="<p>Meshplay is SMI's
-<a href='https://smi-spec.io/blog/validating-smi-conformance-with-meshery'>official tool for validating conformance</a>.</p> <p>The <a href='https://meshery.io/service-mesh-interface'>SMI Conformance dashboard</a> displays the current and historical test results of each of the service mesh projects.</p>" %}
+<a href='https://smi-spec.io/blog/validating-smi-conformance-with-meshplay'>official tool for validating conformance</a>.</p> <p>The <a href='https://meshplay.io/service-mesh-interface'>SMI Conformance dashboard</a> displays the current and historical test results of each of the service mesh projects.</p>" %}

 As service mesh providers and the surrounding ecosystem start adopting Service Mesh Interface, there is a growing need for validating the SMI implementation.

-As a service mesh agnostic tool that provides lifecycle and performance management of a large number of service meshes, sample applications, service mesh patterns and WebAssembly filters, Meshery is the ideal tool for the job when it comes to SMI Conformance.
+As a service mesh agnostic tool that provides lifecycle and performance management of a large number of service meshes, sample applications, service mesh patterns and WebAssembly filters, Meshplay is the ideal tool for the job when it comes to SMI Conformance.

 ## Defining Conformance